yaravind/old-gitbooks/algebraic_data_types.md

 # Algebraic Data Types

-> **How do you model data in FP?
-Using ADT's.**

-- Using ADT, we moel data with logical ors and logical ands
+> **How do you model data in FP?: ADT.
+Using ADT, we model data with logical ors and logical ands**

 - ADT's are only data.
 No behavior at all.
 - In Scala, when we hear ADT, it means Sum Type.
 - ADT's doesn't feature sub-type polymorphism, but only *combination/composition* of data types.